zktx-io/sui-extension/README.md

 1. **Owner Objects Explorer**: This section of the interface allows you to load and inspect owner objects, one of the key features of Sui.
 By loading objects, you can check its `type` to verify that it contains the appropriate information required for the function arguments of a deployed smart contract.
 1. **Object Explorer**: This section of the interface allows you to load and inspect objects, one of the key features of Sui.
 By loading an object, you can check its `type` to verify that it contains the appropriate information required for the function arguments of a deployed smart contract.
 1. **Package Explorer**: This section of the user interface allows you to test smart contracts.
 When you deploy a Smart Contract, it is automatically registered here.
 You can also manually enter the address of a previously deployed Smart Contract to register it.
 If the smart contract is loaded correctly, you will see a list of functions available to interact with the contract.
+1. **Fromat**: Use the `Format` button or command to format Move smart contracts with `@mysten/prettier-plugin-move`.
+This ensures your code adheres to a consistent style, improving readability and maintainability.
 1. **Output**: In this section, you can view the transaction execution data in raw format.
 Please select `Sui Extension` in the Task.

 ## Requirements